4thel00z/html2md/README.md

 ### Required: serve the generated template once

-`ConverterApp` fetches `/template.generated.html` once and then only replaces placeholders for:
+`Converter` fetches `/template.generated.html` once and then only replaces placeholders for:
 - `__THEME__` (selected output theme)
 - `__CONTENT__` (rendered HTML)